Galen Clark: Later life

-Clark moved to the Wawona, California area.
+Clark moved to the Wawona area.
 "I went to the mountains to take my chances of dying or growing better, which I thought were about even."
-(Galen Clark, 1856) Upon his discovery of the Mariposa Grove of Giant Sequoias, Clark spent most of his time exploring the area and teaching others about the mysteries of the giant, cinnamon-colored trees.
+(Galen Clark, 1856) In June 1856, Clark and William Mann explored the area above the Wawona valley and documented the Mariposa Grove of giant sequoias, making Clark one of the first non-indigenous people to visit the grove.
+Clark spent subsequent years exploring the area and guiding visitors to the sequoias.

 He wrote about protecting the grove to friends and the US Congress.
 He contributed to the writing and passage of legislation to protect the area, gaining support of US Senator John Conness from California.
 The act for the Yosemite Grant was signed into law by President Abraham Lincoln.
 Ceding the land to the state of California for preservation, the grant was the first of its kind.
 The legislation was to protect Yosemite Valley and the Mariposa Grove of Giant Sequoias for "public use, resort, and recreation ... to be left inalienable for all time."
-Clark became the first "guardian of the grant".
+Clark was appointed the first guardian of the grant by the Yosemite Commission, the state board created to manage Yosemite Valley and the Mariposa Grove.
+In 1880 a new California state constitution limiting tenure of office replaced the entire board and Clark with it; he returned as Guardian in 1889 and served until 1896.
 His lungs healed, and he explored and climbed much of the area.